mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ---
 title: Megaparsec tutorial
-desc: This is a Megaparsec tutorial which originally was written as a chapter for the Intermediate Haskell book.
+desc: A comprehensive tutorial for the Megaparsec parser combinator library.
 date:
   published: February 23, 2019
-  updated: August 1, 2026
+  updated: August 2, 2026
 ---

-*This is the Megaparsec tutorial, which was originally written as a chapter for the [Intermediate Haskell][ih] book.
-Due to the lack of progress with the book, the other authors agreed to let me publish the text as a standalone tutorial so that people can benefit at least from this part of our work.*

 [Japanese translation][japanese], [Chinese translation][chinese].

 ```toc
 ```

-The toy parser combinators developed in the chapter “An Example: Writing Your Own Parser Combinators” are not suitable for real-world use, so let's continue by taking a look at the libraries in the Haskell ecosystem that solve the same problem, and note the various trade-offs they make:
+Haskell is an excellent language to write parsers in, so let's start by taking a look at the numerous libraries in the Haskell ecosystem that solve this problem, and note the various trade-offs they make:

 * [`parsec`][parsec] has been the “default” parsing library in Haskell for a long time.
 The library is said to be focused on the quality of its error